NemeanLion42/fritter-backend/README.md

 **Returns**

-- A set of users that have indicated interest in the freet indicated by freetId
+- An array of users that have indicated interest in the freet indicated by freetId
-- A set of users that have indicated disinterest in the freet indicated by freetId
+- An array of users that have indicated disinterest in the freet indicated by freetId

 **Throws**